-For the mean annual streamflow at the gauging stations, five stations indicated an upward trend, and two stations indicated a 350 downward trend for a 40 years' data.
+For the mean annual streamflow at the gauging stations, five stations indicated an upward trend, and two stations indicated a downward trend in the 40 years of data.
 The interpretations of trend analysis for relatively partial streamflow records may only reflect a short-term condition and may not be a representative of an actual long-term change in the streamflow data.
-This issue is valid for relatively short-term records that begin or end in a historically low flow condition.
-From the average annual streamflow results, the change point is seen to be present at a 100% confidence interval in 1996-1997 and 2005-2007, and implies that there is an impact of rapidly increasing industrial activities in the basin as well as a change in the pattern of land 355 use induced by the effect of streamflow patterns in the basin which is supporting by research according to Abdullah and Nakagoshi (2006).
-This study is very useful in interpreting climate change scenarios and is focused on the revealed characteristics of regional-level hydrological variables.
+This issue is valid for relatively short-term records that begin or end in a historically low-flow condition.
+From the average annual streamflow results, the change point is seen to be present at a 100 % confidence interval in 1996-1997 and 2005-2007 and implies that there is an impact of rapidly increasing industrial activities in the basin as well as a change in the pattern of land use induced by the effect of streamflow patterns in the basin which is supported by research according to Abdullah and Nakagoshi (2006).
+This study is very useful in interpreting climate change scenarios and is focused on the revealed characteristics of regionallevel hydrological variables.

-The anthropogenic has taken place in transformations of water surface such as the construction of reservoirs, trans-basin diversion project, crop irrigation, urban water supply or drainage, and urbanisation.
+The anthropogenic effect is shown by transformations of water surface such as the construction of reservoirs, a transbasin diversion project, crop irrigation, urban water supply or drainage, and urbanization.
 There are three strategic dams in the study area.
-Those are Langat Dam in S02, Semenyih Dam in S03 and Sungai Selangor Dam in S05.
-All dams are functional for domestic and industrial freshwater supply.
-Whereas, the Langat Dam is only used as a power supply generator for the Langat Valley consumption.
+Those are the Langat dam in S02, the Semenyih dam in S03 and the Selangor River dam in S05.
+All the dams are functional for domestic and industrial freshwater supply.
+Whereas, the Langat dam is only used as a power supply generator for Langat Valley consumption.
 A study by Shaaban and Low (2003) showed that drought events reduced water discharge at the Langat and Semenyih basin, particularly in the period of 1993-1998 (Shaaban and Low, 2003).
 This event justified the change point from this analysis.
 These drought events have decreased the trend of water discharge in the Semenyih basin.
-Due to the increasing size of natural or artificial dams, the reduction of streamflow trend was regulated at the Langat river basin as compared to the Semenyih basin.
+Due to the increasing size of natural or artificial dams, the reduction of streamflow trend was regulated at the Langat River basin as compared to the Semenyih basin.